History of the Perthshire Patons

 The Paton Family

-In this fourth part of the Paton family history, we pick up with Calum's and Jamie's grandfather, Colin Paton, who not only survived what was nearly one of Britain's worst submarine disasters during the Cold War, but also helped to save the lives of many passengers in the Ladbroke Grove train disaster...
+In this fifth part of the Paton family history, we pick up with Calum's, Jamie's and Pippa's grandfather, Colin Paton, who not only survived what was nearly one of Britain's worst submarine disasters during the Cold War, but also helped to save the lives of many passengers in the Ladbroke Grove train disaster...

 NB: Family history charts can be accessed at http://www.tribalpages.com/tribes/chrispaton